knarbmakes/ifworldscollide/README.md

 ---

 **If Worlds Collide** is a skirmish wargame set among shattered worlds and realities.
-It is designed to be a toolbox rather than one defined world.
-The overarching setting pits players against each other to understand the mirrored cracks in reality.
+There is no “true world” in a realm of infinite possibilities.
+The unyielding and cryptic cracks in reality pit the  players against each other as understanding and control eludes them.
 As fissures occur, worlds start to bleed into one another, cultures and civilizations meet for the first time, and conflicts arise.
 But this is just a spark, not the final destination.

-The game can played with as little as 5-10 models per player; any and all levels of magic, technology and even different time periods can be played together.
+The game may be played with as little as 5-10 models per player; any and all levels of magic, technology and even different time periods can be played together.
 The focus of the game is on narrative and strategic gameplay with memorable and exciting moments.
 Most Missions are designed to be completed within 1.5 hours for two players.

 ## Measurements and Dimensions

 The game may be played in any scale and with any measurement system.
 Distances are defined as unitless steps (eg: 23s or 23 steps), which can be scaled/converted to your choosing.
-A simple rule of thumb for playing in 1:56 (standard 25/32mm) 1 step is equal to 1 inch, or 1 step is equal to 25mm.
+For playing in 1:56 (standard 25/32mm) 1 step is equal to 1 inch, or 1 step is equal to 25mm.

-## Stuff you Need
+## Necessary Components

 * A tabletop or surface to play the game on.
 A 36s by 36s square, or ~1300 steps squared rectangle.
 * Several pieces of terrain for blocking line-of-sight and creating an interesting play surface.
 * A set of six sided dice of various colors.
 * A set of miniatures to play with for each player.
-Each individual miniature model is referred to as a unit.
+Individual miniature models are referred to as a unit.
-* Stat sheets for each unit used as well as additional factions rules, such as environment and tactics.
+* Stat sheets for each unit used and additional factions rules such as environment and tactics.
 * A set of tokens to represent activation points, as well as other battlefield tokens
 * A way to measure distance.
 Ruler/Measuring Tape.